Mingrui-Yu/DLO_planning_2/README.md

    You can change the scene id (task id) in the python script.

-### Struction of the evalution data of the simualted Tasks
+### Struction of the evalution data of the simulated Tasks

 - `data/sim/scene_<id>/`: